ntnguyen-so/MuMSAD_framework/README.md

 ```

 - path: Path to metrics (the results will be saved here).
 - Note: Replace <your dataset> with the name of the folder containing your dataset.
-For example, if your dataset is stored in the dataset_1 folder, the command would look like this:
+For example, if your dataset is stored in the dataset folder, the command would look like this:
-> python3 run_oracle.py --path=data/dataset_1/metrics/ --acc=1 --randomness=true
+> python3 run_oracle.py --path=data/dataset/metrics/ --acc=1 --randomness=true
+Hereafter, we will use dataset as an example name for the dataset in use.
 - acc: The accuracy that you want to simulate (a float between 0 and 1).
 - randomness: The randomness mode that you want to simulate (see possible modes above).

-> The results are saved in _/MuMSAD_framework/data/dataset_1/metrics/TRUE_ORACLE-100/_ (the name of the last folder and dataset name should change depending on the parameters).
+> The results are saved in _/MuMSAD_framework/data/dataset/metrics/TRUE_ORACLE-100/_ (the name of the last folder and dataset name should change depending on the parameters).

 #### Compute Averaging Ensemble